suvrotica/SuvroTuitionBlog/src/lib/posts/Anaximander.md

 Anaximander suggested that the Earth is a body—he pictured it as a flat-topped cylinder, like a drum—hanging unsupported, floating in the centre of an infinite space.
 It stays in place, he reasoned, because it is equidistant from all other things and has no reason to move in one direction over any other.

 The genius of this is not that he got the shape right (he didn't).
 The genius is that he conceived of space *underneath* us.
-Suddenly, the world wasn't a single-sided stage; it was two-sided, as the second panel of the comic so elegantly illustrates.
+Suddenly, the world wasn't a single-sided stage; it was two-sided, as my second panel of the comic illustrates.

 With this single, magnificent leap of imagination, the nightly journey of the sun was no longer a mystery.
 It didn't have to sneak around the edges.
 It simply continued its circular path, passing cleanly *under* the floating Earth, to rise again in the east.
 The sky was not a dome; it was a sphere.
 There was an "up" and a "down" relative to where you stood on Earth, but in the grander cosmos, there was no absolute up or down.
 There was only "towards the centre" and "away from the centre."